OCFL/extensions/README.md

 ## Referencing Parameters

-Wherever a parameterised extension is referenced, consider including the parameters in an accompanying JSON file named for the extension.
+Wherever a parameterised extension is referenced, include any parameters in an accompanying JSON file.
+If using an extensions directory, the JSON file MUST be named for the extension and included in the directory.
 For example, the example extension above would have an accompanying file *0000-example-extension.json* which might contain:

     "0000-example-extension.md": {
         "first example parameter": "12",
         "second example parameter": "Hello",
         "third example parameter": "Green"
     }
-Alternatively, if the extension is referenced in a JSON file then this could be included immediately following the reference.
+If, instead, the extension is referenced in a JSON file (e.g. additional digests in a manifest) then these can be included immediately following the reference.
+However, there MUST only be one parameter set defined for each extension.